mauri870/ransomware/README.md

 ## The end

-As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with programming and security skills can build that.
+As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can buit that in any programming language.